-Leading to a Diploma in Nuclear Medicine Technology from JFK Muhlenberg Harold B. and Dorothy A. Snyder Schools and an Associate in Science Degree from Union County College based on satisfaction of all Basic Skills requirements and prerequisites
+Leading to a Diploma in Nuclear Medicine Technology from JFK Muhlenberg Harold B. and Dorothy A. Snyder Schools and an Associate in Science Degree from Union County College

 Prior to beginning the Professional Nuclear Medicine Courses general education credits must be successfully completed.
 You can transfer a maximum of 32 credits from outside colleges without a previous B.S.
 Degree - If you are considering a B.S. degree after our program, please choose the proper science